AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                  <tr>
                     <td rowspan="2">Medicine image (optional)</td>
                     <td>028018</td>
-                    <td rowspan="2">This requirement is not compatible with the current model.
-See known issues.</td>
-                    <td rowspan="2">This requirement is not compatible with the current model.
+                    <td rowspan="2" colspan="2">This requirement is not compatible with the current model.
 See known issues.</td>
                 </tr>
                 <tr>
                     <td>028535</td>